 Business Coaching

-If you feel that you might benefit more from one-on-one business coaching where I answer all your questions on a Skype call or a phone call, I offer that option.
+If you feel that you might benefit more from one-on-one business coaching where I answer all your questions on a Zoom call, I offer that option.
 Here is a link to the page where you can learn how to hire a business coach to guide you as you start and grow your business.

 And the best part about that coaching is that you can start it very cheaply and affordably.